cloud-ark/kubeplus/README.md

 <img src="./docs/wordpress-service-crd.png" width="650" height="250" class="center">
 </p>

 A new CRD named WordpressService has been created here using ResourceComposition.
-Wordpress SaaS provider provides a Helm chart that defines the required underlying resources and additionally provides the required policy and monitoring inputs through ResourceComposition.
+Wordpress SaaS provider uses a Helm chart that defines the required underlying resources, and additionally, defines the required policy and monitoring inputs, through ResourceComposition.
 The consumer of the service creates instances of WordpressService.
-The spec properties of the WordpressService Custom Resource come from values.yaml of the underlying Helm chart.
+The spec properties of the WordpressService Custom Resource are essentially the attributes exposed via the underlying Helm chart's values.yaml.
 Here is a YAML definition to create a tenant service instance using newly created WordpressService CRD.

 <p align="center">
 <img src="./docs/wordpress-service-tenant1.png" width="500" height="250" class="center">